PX4/PX4-user_guide/en/flight_modes_fw/stabilized.md

 It is much easier to fly than [Manual mode](../flight_modes_fw/manual.md) because you can't roll or flip it, and if needed it is easy to level the vehicle (by centering the control sticks).
 :::

-he vehicle climb/descends based on pitch and throttle input and performs a [coordinated turn](https://en.wikipedia.org/wiki/Coordinated_flight) if the roll sticks are non-zero.
+The vehicle climbs/descends based on pitch and throttle input and performs a [coordinated turn](https://en.wikipedia.org/wiki/Coordinated_flight) if the roll sticks are non-zero.
 Roll and pitch are angle controlled (you can't roll upside down or loop).

 The vehicle will glide if the throttle is lowered to 0% (motor stops).